robotology-legacy/codyco-modules/src/modules/torqueBalancingReferencesGenerator/README.md

 in the configuration file.

-####The field [PORTS_INFO]
+####The group [PORTS_INFO]
-This field must contain two values:
+This group must contain two values:
-- `portNameForStreamingComDes`: port that the module creates for streaming the references for the center of mass.
+- `portNameForStreamingComDes`: output port that the module creates for streaming the references for the center of mass.
 Default value `/torqueBalancingRefGen/comDes:o`

-- `portNameForStreamingQdes`: port that the module creates for streaming the references for the postural tasks. `/torqueBalancingRefGen/qDes:o`
+- `portNameForStreamingQdes`: output port that the module creates for streaming the references for the postural tasks. `/torqueBalancingRefGen/qDes:o`

 ###Launch procedure
 The connection between the ports of this module (referenceGenerator) and those of the torqueBalancing module must be done externally.
 For this reason, before starting to stream the references, the module waits a certain time, which is configurable in the module's configuration file.
-Remember that before starting the module, you have to set the environmental variable `YARP_ROBOT_NAME` in the bashrc according to the robot one wants to use (e.g. icubGazeboSim for simulations, or iCubGenova01, iCubParis01, etc. for experiments).
-Once the module is launched, the connections between the ports of this module (where references are streamed) and those of the torqueBalancing module (where references are expected) can be established.
+Remember that before starting the module, you have to set the environmental variable `YARP_ROBOT_NAME` in the `bashrc` (or the correct file) according to the robot one wants to use (e.g. `icubGazeboSim` for simulations, or `iCubGenova01`, `iCubParis01`, etc. for experiments).
+Once the module is launched, the connections between the ports of this module (where references are streamed) and those of the `torqueBalancing` module (where references are expected) can be established.
 Assuming that the default names for the ports are set, the connections can be established by running in a terminal

 ~~~
 yarp connect /torqueBalancingRefGen/comDes:o /torqueBalancing/comDes:i